-The Richter Scholar awards are for up to $5,000.
-Students are encouraged to pursue enriching, broadening projects that have the promise of being life-changing.
+This year the Graduate Richter Scholar awards may be funded up to $7,500.
+Students are encouraged to pursue enriching, broadening projects that have the promise of being a life-changing experience.
 To enrich the independent study experience, each student is required to have a faculty mentor for his or her project.
 Copies of research reports and papers developed under the auspices of the Richter Scholars Program shall upon request be forwarded to the Trustee for the Richter Funds.
 All publications resulting from the Richter Scholar Program shall acknowledge the sponsorship of the Richter Memorial Funds.

 A committee of faculty and administrators in the Graduate School will review applications and select the scholarship recipients.
 Scholars will be selected based on the following criteria: feasibility of the project, matching with the Richter Scholarships goals, contribution of the project to the overall education and enrichment of the student, commitment of the student and faculty advisor to the project, and the student’s demonstrated ability to initiate and sustain creative activities and research.
 Students must have at least a 3.0 overall average at the time of application.
-Students must be in good standing with the University.
-Both the project and the final report must be submitted to the Graduate School office during Fall 2023–or prior to the student’s graduation (whichever occurs first).
+Students must be enrolled and in good standing with the University.
+Travel must be completed during Summer 2023 and the final report must be submitted to the Graduate School office during Fall 2023–or prior to the student’s graduation (whichever occurs first).

 Bank of America as sole trustees of the Paul K. Richter Memorial Fund and the Evalyn E. Cook Richter Memorial Fund selected Wake Forest University in 2000 to receive a grant (a renewable annual discretionary distribution from the two funds).
 The grant supports the Richter Scholars Program.
 J. Edward Richter, born in Chicago in 1898, established these two funds in memory of his parents.
 A 1921 graduate of Yale University, he attended the University of Cambridge in England during 1921-1923 where he studied history and architecture.
 His two years at Cambridge were to have a significant influence on his views regarding education.
 Shortly before his death in 1967, Ed Richter, in consultation with the trust officer at the Continental Bank (now part of the Bank of America) decided to leave his entire estate in the two trusts, the income from which would be distributed to private colleges to support independent study projects and related travel.